nicokurtovic/vis_handling/README.md

----
-title: Vishandling
+# Vishandling

-intro: Collection of codes to extract, handle, and insert visibilities from gas measurement sets to txt files, in CASA.
+Collection of codes to extract, handle, and insert visibilities from gas measurement sets to txt files, in CASA.
----

 ## Extract the visibilities of your gas emission